 Of course, this sounds good but it comes with a downside.
 You miss a little bit of the middle distance and the corridor of the progressive lens loses a little of its width with every millimeter you order them shorter.
 In most lens designs out there you can choose between three corridor lengths:

-For people that are generally smaller, I would not recommend the long progressive lenses.
+For people that are generally smaller, I would not recommend long progressive lenses.
 The reason is smaller people oftentimes feel they need to force themselves to reach the reading zone with a long progressive lens corridor.
 A Medium-sized corridor oftentimes will feel more natural if you are shorter than 1,80m.

 If you can not adapt to Progressive Lenses Due to Wrong Lens Power

 If your visual acuity is the same in both eyes you can expect the same sharp picture in both eyes.
 This will be tested during every good refraction to ensure the fastest adaption process.
 Now there are a few things to consider.
-The actual lens power is changed from the test setting to make the lenses fit for you.
+The actual lens power is changed from the test set to make the lenses fit for you.
 So slight changes are totally normal.
 (The following chart will explain what I mean)

 What can happen in some cases your progressives tend to hold a little bit too much plus power which makes the distance go slightly blurry.
 This should not happen but in some, an altered lens power of 0,10D too much can lead to such an outcome.
 For most people, those changes are not visible but for wearers of progressive glasses with visual acuity better than 20/20 (yes that is possible) it is definitely perceivable.

-This changes not only happen in the distance but with your reading zone too.
+These changes not only happen in the distance but with your reading zone too.
 As in this chart below here.
 Like I said changes in the lens power are totally normal but in some cases, manufacturers can exaggerate this process in combination with their wish to deliver the widest view possible.
-Because if you add just slightly too much plus to the distance part and slightly less plus to the reading zone part the transition in the upper half compared the lower half of the lens gets smaller.
+Because if you add just slightly too much plus to the distance part and slightly less plus to the reading zone part the transition in the upper half compared to the lower half of the lens gets smaller.
 Thus the corridor gets wider.

 |Ordered Lens Power||+0,00||+1,25||6||+2,75|